yihongwang001/5200p3/README.md

 Showing, creating and updating the following information of artworks: artworkID, artistID, name, year, movement, status

+### Artwork part:
+Create, Read, Update, Delete Functionalities for the following information for artists.
+I want to display the following information in a list for users to easily access: artistID (cannot update), name, birth year, death year, nationality, region, description

 ## Describe the functionalities that you selected to be used as an in-memory key-value storage

 ### Artwork part: